rozentill/BPANN/example/number/README.md

 Please enter the file path you want to recognize :
 ```
 You need to type a file name(e.g. 001) exists in **numbers** directory.
-Then you can get the recoginization result like the following :
+Then you can get the recognization result like the following :
 ```shell
 The image is recognized as :0
 ```